 Common Health Issues

 The conures, in general, are among the hardier of parrot species, and many owners may never experience a serious health problem.
 Like other conures, though, the black-capped conure can be prone to feather picking, which is usually a sign the bird is bored and in need of more attention and stimulation.

 Infrequently, a conure may suffer from proventricular dilatation disease (PDD), psittacine beak and feather disease, psittacosis bacterial infection, beak malocclusion, or aspergillosis fungal infection.

-Enlist the services of an avian veterinarian check your bird regularly to spot these problems in the early phases.
+Enlist the services of an avian veterinarian to check your bird regularly in order to spot these problems in the early phases.

 More Pet Bird Species and Further Research